WEST GEORGIA CONSERVATION DISTRICT

-The West Georgia Soil and Water Conservation District (SWCD) was organized on July 13, 1938 as a legal subdivision of the state of Georgia that works to conserve, improve, and protect Georgia’s natural resources.
-The West Georgia SWCD is one of 40 Soil and Water Conservation Districts across Georgia and nearly 3000 in the United States.
+The West Georgia Conservation District was organized on July 13, 1938 as a legal subdivision of the state of Georgia that works to conserve, improve, and protect Georgia’s natural resources.
+The Districts is one of 40 Soil and Water Conservation Districts across Georgia and nearly 3000 in the United States.
 They are charged by the State Constitution to help support citizens with the management and improvement of our natural resources.
-The district works in cooperation with the Natural Resources Conservation Services and Georgia Soil and Water Conservation Commission as well as other federal and state agencies to further the conservation message.
+The district works in cooperation with the Natural Resources Conservation Services (USDA- NRCS) and Georgia Soil and Water Conservation Commission as well as other federal and state agencies to further the conservation message.
 The West Georgia Conservation District serves Carroll, Coweta, Douglas, Haralson, and Heard Counties.

 Tommy was born, raised and still lives on the same 250-acre farm that has been in has family since the 1830’s.
 In the early years of the farm, it was a dairy business but after 35 years was converted to a poultry farm and is presently a hay and cattle farm.